tanweijie123/tp/docs/DeveloperGuide.md

 **MSS**

-1. FitEgo shows a list of Clients and list of Sessions
+1. FitEgo shows a list of Clients and list of Sessions.
-2. User requests to add a specific Schedule between a specified Client from Client List and Session from Session List
+2. User requests to add a specific Schedule between a specified Client from Client List and Session from Session List.
-3. FitEgo adds the Schedule
+3. FitEgo adds the Schedule.

    Use case ends.

 **Extensions**

 - 2a.
-The Client index or Session index is invalid
+The Client index or Session index is invalid.

   - 2a1.
-FitEgo shows an error message
+FitEgo shows an error message.

     Use case resumes at step 2.

 - 2b.
-The Schedule to be added is overlapping with another Schedule
+The Schedule to be added is overlapping with another Schedule.

   - 2b1.
-FitEgo shows an error message
+FitEgo shows an error message.

     Use case resumes at step 2.